k-bosko/k-bosko.github.io/_pages/portfolio.md

   - image_path: assets/images/portfolio/system-failure-detection-poster.png
     alt: "Detecting System Failure poster"
     title: "Signal Processing + Convolutional Neural Networks on Time Series data"
     text: "I participated in [experiential learning project](https://experiential-learning.northeastern.edu/) at Northeastern University in cooperation with [Lightning eMotors](https://lightningemotors.com/), an automotive research and manufacturing company that develops zero-emission all-electric powertrains.
-The company provided of a dataset with over 9 million unique observations for 19 different variables across different vehicle units.
+The company provided a dataset with over 9 million unique observations for 19 different variables across different vehicle units.
 Using this dataset, we developed a method to predict system failure with Signal Processing and Machine Learning techniques (CNN).
 The predictive model yielded outstanding results (0.95 accuracy score on test data) and can be utilized commercially as an early detection mechanism for system failure. "
     url: "../assets/docs/reports/kbosko-system-failure-detection-poster.pdf"
     btn_label: "Poster"
     btn_class: "btn--primary"